Three Thieves (2019 film): Critical reception

 Three Thieves received reviews from critics.

-According to Precious of MamaZeus “If you are ever going to judge anything by its cover or in this case, trailer….
-Stop!
-Retrace those steps as Three Thieves is a Nollywood rarity.”
+According to Precious of MamaZeus: "If you are ever going to judge anything by its cover or in this case, trailer…. stop!
+Retrace those steps as Three Thieves is a Nollywood rarity."

 Tha Revue praised the movie production and cinematography which gave the audience pleasant viewing experience.
 He also highlighted the chemistry and comedy between the three lead characters Koye, Shawn and Frank.

-Ifeoma Okeke of Business Day Nigeria had this to say as the movie release was approaching.
-“As Nigerian movies make international recognition, only very few movies have a mix of humor, capture every day to day activity and yet do not losing grip on moral lessons.
-One such few films are the ‘Three Thieves, which will be out in cinemas on the 4th of October, 2019.”
+Ifeoma Okeke of Business Day Nigeria had this to say as the movie release was approaching: "As Nigerian movies make international recognition, only very few movies have a mix of humor, capture every day to day activity and yet do not losing grip on moral lessons.
+One such few films are the Three Thieves, which will be out in cinemas on 4 October 2019."

-Osa Amadi from Vanguard “It is a creative work of comedy with the intent to keep the ribs of the audience cracking with laughter from beginning to end, and it succeeded in that objective and even more.
+Osa Amadi of Vanguard wrote: "It is a creative work of comedy with the intent to keep the ribs of the audience cracking with laughter from beginning to end, and it succeeded in that objective and even more."